 - CASE FILES

-A student of radio engineering at UPI.
+He was 4th year student of radio engineering in UPI.
 He had an impulsive personality and was famous at the school’s hiking club for having run at a giant bear with a geologist’s hammer while on a camping trip.
 He was once involved in a relationship with Zina Kolmogorova and even met her parents in Kamensk-Urals.
 Although they broke up he kept a good relationship with her and Igor Dyatlov.

 He was 21 years old when he died.
 Doroshenko is buried on March 9, 1959, in Mihaylovskoe cemetery, Yekaterinburg, Sverdlovsk Oblast, Russia.